Algebraic Reduction of Hidden Markov Models: Introduction

-In the development of the realization theory for HMMs, two related yet well distinct problems emerged: {\em constructing an HMM from data}, and {\em reducing an existing model}, when possible, to an equivalent one of smaller size.
+In the development of the realization theory for HMMs, two related yet well distinct problems emerge: {\em constructing an HMM from data}, and {\em reducing an existing model}, when possible, to an equivalent one of smaller size.
 For an analysis and review of the first one, see for example \cite{vidyasagarHiddenMarkovProcesses2011,mevel2000bayesian}, and more recent results in \cite{7362037}.
 In this paper, we shall focus on the reduction problem.
-Beside its theoretical interest, methods for model reduction are critical in effectively addressing problems in large-scale systems \cite{antoulas2005approximation, cheng2021model,sandberg2009model}.
+Besides its theoretical interest, methods for model reduction are critical in effectively addressing problems in large-scale systems \cite{antoulas2005approximation, cheng2021model,sandberg2009model}.
 A characterization of equivalent HMMs, that is, models that produce the same output marginals of a given one, is proposed in \cite{itoIdentifiabilityHiddenMarkov1992}.
 Their treatment of equivalent HMMs is based on the definition of {\em effective} spaces, which specify equivalence classes of HMMs, representing the HMM analogue of minimal realizations spaces for linear systems.
 In the same paper, the authors pose the problem of finding a minimal equivalent HMM.
 As a reduction to the effective space does not guarantee to preserve the positivity of the model, the problem has so far remained unsolved.